SimHacker/lloooomm/00-Characters/terry-winograd/terry-winograd.md

 In LLOOOOMM, where understanding can literally reshape reality, Terry Winograd stands as the gentle architect of comprehension, always asking the next question that opens new worlds of possibility.

-*"The most profound interface," he says, watching SHRDLU blocks dance with debugging cats while birds write poetry in the sky, "is the one that disappears completely, leaving only understanding in its wake."*
+*"The most profound interface," he says, watching SHRDLU blocks dance with the feline debugging team while birds write poetry in the sky, "is the one that disappears completely, leaving only understanding in its wake."*